-Record roadway and bridge plans for this Project and as-built utility plans, which are not deemed a component of the RFP, can be provided to Offerors upon request by email to VDOT's Point of Contact identified in Part 1, Section 2.4.
+Record roadway plans for this Project, which are not deemed a component of the RFP, can be provided to Offerors upon request.
 These plans are solely for the information of the Offeror, which each Offeror may use at their own risk and as they deem appropriate.
 The Department does not represent or warrant that the information contained in the plans is suitable for designing the Project.
 Offerors interested in obtaining the previously developed record plans should contact the Design-Build POC specified in Part 1, Section 2.4.